Why do they give? Donors speak about what moves them and how they plan end-of-year donations

 CHICAGO — Alicia Bailey said her philanthropic giving was not always intentional.

-A former producer who now works in real estate, Bailey would give $5 when checking out a store or attending a charity gala when invited by a relative.
-That changed in 2018 when she helped organize a group of donors who pool their funds to support small organizations serving women and girls on Chicago’s South Side.
+An executive producer who now works in real estate, Bailey would give $5 when checking out a store or attending a charity gala when invited by a relative.
+That changed in 2018 when she joined a group of donors who pool their funds to support small organizations serving women and girls on Chicago’s South Side.

 Bailey's involvement with philanthropy has since grown to the point where she joined the board of the Chicago Foundation for Women, which hosts her giving circle and also makes its own grants.